SAP-samples/teched2023-IN260/exercises/ex2/README.md

 - Use the `ResilienceConfiguration` class to build a resilience configuration according to your needs.
 - Use the `ResilienceDecorator` class to run any block of code with a given resilience configuration.

-We'll first enhance `SignupHandler` ([here](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/SignupHandler.java)) and apply some resilience patterns to the `updateSFSF` method.
+We'll first enhance the `SignupHandler` ([here](../../srv/src/main/java/com/sap/cloud/sdk/demo/in260/SignupHandler.java)) and apply some resilience patterns to the `updateSFSF` method.

 - [ ] 🔨 **Create a `ResilienceConfiguration` with default values and use it with the execution of the `updateSFSF` method.**